This is a typical question you might ask in various projects on Raspberry Pi.

 To install PHPMyAdmin, follow these steps:

-- Install the package with apt:
+• Install the package with apt:

 sudo apt install phpmyadmin

-- During the installation process, select these options:
+• During the installation process, select these options:

-- Select Apache2 (press space and enter)
+• Select Apache2 (press space and then enter).

-- Configure the database for PHPMyAdmin with db-common: No
+• Configure the database for PHPMyAdmin with db-common: No

-- After the installation, go to http://<RASPBERRY IP>/phpmyadmin
+• After the installation, go to http://<RASPBERRY IP>/phpmyadmin.

 Virtual Hosts